geethika1129/geethika1129/README.md

 ## Hello There😁
-<b>I am Geethika, currently persuing my bachelors in Computer Science and Engineering degree.
+<b>I am Geethika, currently pursuing my bachelors in Computer Science and Engineering degree.
 I am currently working on Data Science and looking forward to collaborate.
 Apart from this, I am also interested in Competitive programming and like writing technical articles.
 Do check out my recent articles here....</b>

  https://auth.geeksforgeeks.org/user/geethika1129/articles